-MicroEnergy International is a private consulting company with more than 30 employees and a strong background in energy engineering and economics, microfinance, management and social sciences.
-We have more than ten years of experience in more than 30 countries in Latin America, Africa and Asia.
+ME Consult is a department of ME International composed of more than 15 employees.
+It has strong background in energy engineering, energy economics, microfinance, management and social sciences and has over ten years of experience in more than 30 countries in Latin America, Africa and Asia.
 ME Consult is currently based in Berlin, Germany.